JrSchild/hermite-resize-webgl/README.md

 ## Hermite resize in webgl
 A highly experimental project with the [hermite image-resize](https://github.com/viliusle/Hermite-resize) algorithm implemented in WebGL.
-Due to mediocre performance and quality of canvas/resizing and javascript-based resize algorithms I implemented the hermite algorithm in WebGL.
+Due to mediocre performance and quality of canvas-resizing and javascript-based resize algorithms I implemented the hermite algorithm in WebGL.

 #### API
 For now, make sure to include `hermite-resize-webgl.js` and `webgl-utils.js`.
 Also copy the vertex and fragment shaders to your HTML.
 These steps will be smoothed out in the future.